Biden’s vaccine booster and export plans collide at summit

 “Not only is that morally outrageous, it doesn’t make any sense epidemiologically,” he said.
 “The best way to protect Americans is to extinguish this fire elsewhere as quickly as possible.”

 Biden’s team, speaking on a private briefing call last week, said Wednesday’s summit isn’t meant to be a one-day event, but instead the start of a monthslong process to set clear international vaccination targets and paths to achieve them, people familiar with the call said.
-The Pfizer deal is expected to be announced ahead of the meeting.

 In a hearing Friday, U.S. Food and Drug Administration scientists acknowledged the political pressure building around the booster plan.
 Peter Marks, director of the FDA’s Center for Biologics Evaluation and Research, began the hearing by asking the panel to focus on the science of booster shots without veering into “issues related to global vaccine equity.”